apraga/reproducible-sarek-germline/docs/src/advanced-tutorial.md

 ### `gzip` : Too many levels of symbolic links

-This happens with the FASTA file in genome_human. `gzip -f` works.
+This happens when extracting the FASTA file in `genome_human`. `gzip -f` is required for that.